-One of the most iconic Jewish wedding symbols is a classic chuppah.
-Simply four poles with a cloth attached to the tops of each pole, stretching out to create a canopy for the bride and groom to stand beneath.
-The chuppah symbolizes the home that husband and wife will create together.
-Because the chuppah is open on all four sides, it also symbolizes the concept of unconditional hospitality as Abraham and Sarah kept their tent open on all sides to welcome people into their home.
+One of the most iconic Jewish wedding symbols is a chuppah or huppah.
+The chuppah is simply four poles with a cloth attached to the tops of each pole, stretching out to create a canopy for the bride and groom to stand beneath.
+The chuppah symbolizes the home that the couple will create together.
+Because the chuppah is open on all four sides, it also refers to the concept of unconditional hospitality—alluding to Abraham and Sarah who’s tent was open on all sides in order to welcome people into their home.

-Though not necessarily a forerunner, in terms of classic Jewish wedding symbols, the wedding ring is, nonetheless, definitely part of the wedding ceremony.
-According to Jewish law, the marriage is not official until the groom gives the bride an item of value.
-Traditionally, the valuable item used has been a Jewish wedding ring.
+Though not necessarily a forerunner in terms of classic Jewish wedding traditions, the wedding ring is, nonetheless, definitely part of the ceremony.
+According to Jewish law, the marriage is not official until the groom gives the bride an item (it need not be a valuable item).
+Traditionally, this would be a Jewish wedding rings.
 The ring must be a plain band: simple and seamless: without any holes, scratches or engravings and bought and paid for by the groom, himself.
 This Jewish wedding symbol represents that of hope for an everlasting marriage.
-The circular band evokes the notion of the cycle of life.
-In modern Jewish weddings, today, both the bride and groom exchange rings.
+Once again, the circular band evokes the notion of the cycle of life.
+In modern times, in a more egalitarian light, both brides and grooms exchange rings.

-As far as Jewish wedding symbols go, wine plays an important role in the ceremony as well as many Jewish ceremonies.
-Wine and marriage have between them a profound mystical connection.
+As is true in many Jewish ceremonies, wine plays an important role in the ceremony.
+Wine in Judaism welcomes the spirit of sanctity.
 Wine is a symbol of joy, making the heart happy.
-In order to make this happy-heart-making drink, a grape must be squeezed and crushed.
-The grape is not unlike marriage – persevering through all the crushing moments, an ever-developing process that takes the young grapes to a richer, more complex level.
+In order to make this happy-heart-making drink, a grape must be squeezed and crushed and fermented.
+Wine is not unlike marriage – persevering through all the crushing moments, an ever-developing process that takes the young grapes to a richer, more complex level.
 All this perfectly measures up to a metaphor for marriage.
 The simplicity and innocence of young love that through the years transforms to a deeper love just as the wine becomes richer with age.

 The Broken Glass

-Breaking the glass at a Jewish wedding ceremony is also a fairly iconic Jewish wedding symbol.
+Breaking the glass at a Jewish wedding ceremony is the iconic Jewish wedding symbolic act.
 Following the couple’s declaration of being spiritually one, a cup is wrapped in a cloth and set under the groom’s foot (or the bride’s).
-With the smashing of the glass, we are reminding those present of the sorrow of the destruction of the temple – even in times of great joy, we shall remember the Jerusalem.
+With the smashing of the glass, we are reminding those present of the sorrow of the destruction of the Temple – even in times of great joy, we shall remember the Jerusalem.
 Another interpretation (there are many) is that even as there is great joy, there is terrible sorrow.
 Marriage shall enhance the former, just as it shall strengthen the married couple to deal with the latter.